jmhb0/viddiff/README.md

 The Viddiff method is in `viddiff_method`.
 To run it, look at [this README](viddiff_method/README.md).

 ## Citation
-Please cite the paper using, and also the papers where we sourced the videos (`\cite{burgessvideo, cai2022humman, parmar2022domain, grauman2024ego, gao2014jhu, }`).
+Please cite the paper using, and also the papers where we sourced the videos.
+Use `\cite{burgessvideo, cai2022humman, parmar2022domain, grauman2024ego, gao2014jhu}`.
 ```

 @inproceedings{burgessvideo,
   title={Video Action Differencing},
   author={Burgess, James and Wang, Xiaohan and Zhang, Yuhui and Rau, Anita and Lozano, Alejandro and Dunlap, Lisa and Darrell, Trevor and Yeung-Levy, Serena},